 The good thing is that you don’t have to do it all at once.
-Doing any one thing that I suggest will improve your grades, but doing you all will most certainly get you an A.
+Doing any one thing that I suggest will improve your grades, but doing it all will most certainly get you an A.

-It doesn’t matter what major you are or what classes you take.
+It doesn’t matter what major you are in or what classes you take.
 The process you follow is always the same.